hopenbuild/App-hopen/README.md

 If no destination directory is specified, `<project dir>/built` is used.

-See [App::hopen::Conventions](https://github.com/hopenbuild/App-hopen/blob/master/lib/App/hopen/Conventions.pod) for more details.
+See [App::hopen](https://metacpan.org/pod/App::hopen) and [App::hopen::Conventions](https://metacpan.org/pod/App::hopen::Conventions) for more details.

 # OPTIONS